-Warning: Carbon monoxide (CO) poisoning can cause sudden illness and death.
+Warning: Carbon monoxide (CO) poisoning can cause sudden illness and death in any season.
 Heating appliances and other equipment that burn carbon-based fuel, such as gas or wood, are a common source of accidental CO poisoning at lodging and rental facilities.